 Above: The Hanged Man

-Above: Ace of Stones (suit of Earth/pentacles) from the Everyday Tarot by Poppy Palin
+Above: Ace of Coins (suit of Earth/pentacles) from the Everyday Tarot by Poppy Palin

 Above: The Moon card and below a description of the Moon card